DmitriyEshenko/accel-ppp-docs/shaper.rst

   Specifies name of ifb interface, used only for ``up-limiter=htb``

 **leaf-qdisc=qdisc parameters**
-  By default is not defined:
+  By default is not defined.

   In case if htb is used as up-limiter or down-limiter specified leaf qdisc can be attached automaticaly.
 At present *sfq* and *fq_codel qdiscs* are implemented. *CoDel* (the name comes from "controlled delay") is Active Queue Manager.
 Parameters are same as for tc: